Mccranky83/imgbrd-grabber-docs/docs/docs/index.md

 Once finished, you can press the "Ok" button.

+!!! note

-*Note: if you have ignored the window that opened at first launch, you can set these settings in "Edit > Options".
+    If you have ignored the window that opened at first launch, you can set these settings in "Edit > Options".
     Then, go the the "Save" part.
-Set the "Folder" and the "Filename" fields (it is in a subpart of the "Save" part, you may need to expand it).*
+Set the "Folder" and the "Filename" fields (it is in a subpart of the "Save" part, you may need to expand it).

 You should now be seeing something like this: